 March 15th, 2021

-Nonetheless, Nick is convinced to go to an elephant refuge in Thailand.
-That’s when things start to get interesting.
-While Trevor is in Kenya learning from a local 12-year-old boy, Nick meets a Thai girl who wants to be a mahout even though local tradition won’t allow it.
+In the meantime, back in Thailand, Nick becomes entranced with a Thai girl who wants to be a mahout even though local tradition doesn’t allow female mahouts.
 Nick also encounters an animal rights activist, a drugged tiger and marauding elephants.
-Will the events change his self-centered outlook on life?
-And if they don’t, will the two teens stay friends?
+Will the events change Nick’s self-centered outlook on life?
+And will the two teens stay friends?

 LS Stone won the Bill Juby Award (2016) and Meadowlarks Award (2014) for outstanding writing.
 Her interests include animal rights and welfare, and social justice.
 She has a BA in creative writing from Vancouver Island University.